-9PAY Prepayment Plan
+Prepayment Plan

-The University offers a tuition and fee prepayment plan that allows you to divide educational costs for the entire academic year into nine monthly payments.
-For information about the 9PAY plan, including terms and eligibility requirements, see "Payment Methods" and "CAESAR How-To Guides" on the Student Finance website.
+The University offers a tuition and fee prepayment plan that allows you to divide educational costs for the entire academic year into nine monthly payments, with all tuition and fees still due on the original due date.
+For information about the prepayment plan, including terms and eligibility requirements, see "Payment Methods" on the Student Finance website.